kunle001/Epl-Mock/readme.md

 # Mock Premier League API

-This is a software developer test project to create an API that manages and serves the latest scores and fixtures of a “Mock Premier League.”
+This test project is to create an API that manages and serves the latest scores and fixtures of a “Mock Premier League.”
 The API allows admins to manage teams and fixtures, while users can view completed and pending fixtures and search for teams and matches.

 ## Features